Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 For more information, email email@example.com

 Yes.
-All flights between the USA and the Dominican Republic will have a flight leader starting in New York.
-Return flights to the USA will also have a flight leader as far as New York.
-Flights from the Dominican Republic to Costa Rica and Peru will not be escorted.
+All flights between the Dominican Republic and the USA will have a flight leader starting in Miami.
+Return flights to the USA will also have a flight leader as far as Miami.
+Flights from the Dominican Republic to Costa Rica, Cuba, and Peru will not be escorted.

-The direct flight from New York to Santo Domingo takes approximately 3-4 hours.
+The direct flight from Miami to Santo Domingo takes approximately 2-3 hours.

-During this trip, students will visit the provinces of Santo Domingo, San Pedro de Macoris La Romana, and La Altagracia.
+During this trip, students will visit the provinces of Santo Domingo, San Pedro de Macoris, La Romana, Hato Mayor, and Samana.

 Each program will have leaders who are certified in First Aid and CPR.
 Some of our program leaders are also certified as Wilderness First Responders, Emergency Medical Technicians (EMTs), Wilderness EMTs, and/or Life Guards.